softindex/uikernel/docs/docs/grid-interface.md

 next: grid-model-xhr.html
 ---

 A standard model that describes the basic methods  (creation, reading, editing, deletion and validation) of grids without a specific implementation.
-It is recommended for inheritance when creating your own models on the client side.

 ## Implementations
 * [Grid Xhr Model](/docs/grid-model-xhr.html)
 * [Grid Collection Model](/docs/grid-model-collection.html)

+It is recommended for inheritance when creating your own models on the client side.

-## Constructor
+## Abstract Model

 {% highlight javascript %}
   const ownModelImplementation = new UIKernel.AbstractModels.Grid();